- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 The CMMI 3.0 Practice Area, Enabling Virtual Work (EVW), falls under the Virtual Work domain.
 Meanwhile, another new CMMI Practice Area, Workforce Empowerment (WE), falls under the People Management domain.

-Key components that support an effective IT governance & management framework
+What are the key components that support an effective IT governance & management framework?

 At its heart, COBIT 2019 defines seven components or enablers of an effective EGIT (enterprise governance of information and technology) program: